top of page

 A Sole Practitioner's Succession Journey

 Selling an accounting practice can be a daunting process, especially after dedicating decades to building a thriving business in Victoria.
-Deanne Thomas, a seasoned accountant with 45 years of experience and a sole practitioner since 1998, recently embarked on the journey to transition her practice of 28 years.
+Deanne Thomas, a seasoned accountant with 45 years of experience and a sole practitioner since 1998, recently embarked on the journey to transition her 28-year-old practice.

 Deanne is currently in the final transition phase, targeting completion around June 2026.
-Here’s her inspiring story and her journey through her practice succession process.
+Here’s her inspiring story and journey through her practice succession.

 Why Deanne chose to work with Colin at ATL Network